Recently, a reader sent me the following email:

 Ok, but what about the cost?

-To do am Amy Dacyzyn-like comparison, I bought a loaf of super cheap white bread from Weis.
+To do am Amy Dacyzyn-like comparison, I bought a loaf of super cheap white bread.
 It’s a one pound loaf and it cost $.99.

 Here’s the ingredient list.

 Basically, this bread consists of flour, water, high fructose corn syrup, yeast, oil, salt, gluten, and a bunch of preservatives that I am too lazy to type out.

 However, I am very certain that this bread fails Michael Pollan’s real food test if only because it contains azodicarbonamide (it’s hard to pronounce and I don’t know what it is!).